DXKT-AM

 DXKT (1071 AM) Radyo Ronda is a radio station owned and operated by the Radio Philippines Network.
-The station's studio and offices is located at Door 3, Second Floor, GRI Business Center, Kilometer 14, Barangay Panacan and its transmitter is located at Bonofly Purok 4, Kilometer 24, Barangay Bunawan, Davao City.
-It operates daily from 5:00 AM to 7:00 PM.
+The station's studio and offices are located at Door 3, Second Floor, GRI Business Center, Kilometer 14, Barangay Panacan, and its transmitter is located at Bunaply Purok 4, Kilometer 24, Barangay Bunawan, Davao City.
+It operates daily from 4:00 AM to 6:00 PM.